 When I was a kid in school, I was the nerd straight out of central casting.
 The computer nerd, sci-fi comic book nerd, school band nerd, and an art nerd.
 The kid that was "good with computers."
 You know the type.

 Years before it was called “the Web”, I cut my teeth on the earliest consumer facing networks on the Internet.
 (Nearly two decades before the first iPhone would be released which ushered in the era we know today.)
 Using dial-up on a 2400 baud modem when the only social networks had names like CompuServe and Prodigy.
 Swept up in the dot-com wave, I became involved in Advertising in the late 90s, and ever since he’s been working to integrate the role of a technologist within traditional creative agencies.
 A methodology that has been applied over the years to award-winning projects for a diverse array of internationally recognized brands, across multiple categories, including Marriott, Macy’s, CVS, Chrysler, Budweiser, Sony Music and Lockheed Martin.
-Including the award-winning Field Trip to Mars group VR project which has won nearly 50 awards across the industry, including the most awarded campaign at the 2016 Cannes International Festival of Creativity.
+Including the award-winning Field Trip to Mars group VR project which has won over 100 awards across the industry, including the most awarded campaign at the 2016 Cannes International Festival of Creativity.

 I joined DDB New York as the Creative Technology Officer in October 2016.
 This updated role of a CTO in a creative agency, is responsible for providing technology leadership and oversight for all of the agency’s projects and directs the technology strategy, development and execution.
 Acting as the client’s trusted advisor on technology strategy, trends and best practices and collaborating with other teams in the network to continue to evolve experiences for brand’s consumer digital touchpoints.